Climate change in India: Energy policy

 In its Biennial Update Report to the United Nations Framework Convention on Climate Change (UNFCCC) submitted in February, India said it has progressively continued decoupling of economic growth from greenhouse gas emissions.
 India's emission intensity of gross domestic product (GDP) has reduced by 24% between 2005 and 2016.
 India is therefore on track to meet its voluntary declaration to reduce the emission intensity of GDP by 20–25% from 2005 levels by 2020, making India the only G20 nation to meet climate goals.

 India's Intended Nationally Determined Contribution includes reducing emission intensity by a third by 2030.
 India has adequate carbon neutral resources such as biomass, wind, solar, hydro power including pumped storage, etc. to achieve net zero carbon emissions.
+India has made significant strides in the energy sector and the country is now a global leader in renewable energy.

 With accelerated coal plant closures, and an anticipated surge in renewables, thermal power will account for only an estimated 42.7% of installed capacity across India by 2027, down dramatically from 66.8% in 2017.

 Cutting greenhouse gas emissions, and therefore air pollution in India, would have health benefits worth 4 to 5 times the cost, which would be the most cost-effective in the world.

-India has made significant strides in the energy sector and the country is now a global leader in renewable energy.
+However, India's renewable energy policies also have detrimental effects on some of its citizens.
+By 2022, more than 2,800 people were affected by the government's acquisition of large tracts of land to use for renewable energy power plants.